alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 ###Apply to register your holding
 {:#register-holding}

 Fill in [form EC3163](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/501192/form-ec3163.pdf) (PDF, 120KB).
-Send it to your local [APHA office](www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening)  ([DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland).
+Send it to your local [APHA office](www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening)  (or [DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland).

 You’ll get a registration number to use on your animal health certificates.